Aaronportal465/OSPQuizApp/README.md

 # OSPQuizApp

-files for my Star Wars Quiz App
+For the main java files for the app use this path:

+OSPQuizApp/AaronsQuiz/app/src/main/java/com/example/aaronsquiz/